-Students may apply for the Concentrated M.A.R.
-Program in Religion and the Arts (either the visual arts or literature) or in Liturgical Studies.
-Basic course work at the Divinity School is integrated with studies on the graduate level within the professional schools and the Graduate School department appropriate to the concentration.
+The Concentrated M.A.R.
+Program in Religion and the Arts (either the visual arts, literature, or music) or in Liturgical Studies integrates basic course work at the Divinity School with studies on the graduate level within the professional schools and the Graduate School department appropriate to the concentration.
 Undergraduate preparation in the concentration sufficient for work on the graduate level is required.